 Franz Kafka was part of a German-Jewish diaspora living in Prague.
 He attended German schools and learned to read and write in German (he was fluent in both Czech and German).
 Living at the turn of the 20th century, this would have put him in a very peculiar position; he was raised in Prague, so he identified as a Praguer, but he was educated as a German, and would have been perceived as a German.
 In the post-World War I era, his Jewish identity would also become a problem for him, as it would preclude him from being included with either the Praguers or the Germans.
 Combine that identity crisis with the beautiful, chaotic danger that is Prague as well as an inclination towards writing, and you’re in for a fascinating headache on paper.

 Kafka’s writing wasn’t very well received in his own time.
 It was just a bit too strange for people who were living through a very strange point in history.
-Also, it was a headache on paper.
+Also, it’s a headache on paper.
 Before he died, Kafka actually instructed a friend of his, Max Brod, to burn everything that he had written.
 Like any good friend, after Kafka died in 1924, Brod followed Kafka’s instructions to the letter – if publishing the manuscripts can be equated to burning them.

 After the fall of communism in the Czech Republic (1989), censorship was done away with and Praguers started to read Kafka again.
 Now, he’s very important to the city’s intellectual culture.
 Every book store, souvenir shop, or tourist trap you walk into has a display of Kafka books translated into various languages right in the front window.
 Cafes are named after him, there are statues depicting scenes from his stories, and, my personal favorite, there’s even a museum dedicated to the life of Franz Kafka.
 That’s right, the guy that wrote that weirder-than-weird story about a guy turning into a giant cockroach that we all had to read in high school has his own museum, right in the heart of Prague!